gcoguiec/cds/README.md

 # ☁️ CDS (Cloud Development Suite)

-A bunch of reusable CDK constructs and stacks, still heavily **under development**.
+A bunch of reusable CDK constructs and stacks, still **under development**.